Skip to main content

 What each default role can actually do

-ADMIN — full gateway control.
-Can mint VKs, set budgets (and delete them), swap provider bindings, attach/detach guardrails, read audit logs, view usage.
-MEMBER — can mint + rotate their own VKs, read budgets + providers + guardrails, read audit logs, view usage.
-Cannot create or delete budgets (finance-level control lives with admins) and cannot attach/detach guardrails (policy change belongs to admins).
-VIEWER — read-only across every gateway surface.
-Can see VKs (but cannot see the secret — the secret is only ever shown at create-time, regardless of role), budgets, provider bindings, guardrail attachments, audit logs, usage.
-CUSTOM — inherits no gateway permissions by default.
+ADMIN: full gateway control.
+Can mint VKs at any scope, audit other users’ personal VKs (viewOtherPersonal), set budgets (and delete them), edit ModelProvider Advanced (Gateway) settings, attach/detach guardrails, read audit logs, view usage.
+MEMBER: can mint + rotate their own VKs, view their own personal VKs, read budgets + providers + guardrails, read audit logs, view usage.
+Cannot create or delete budgets (finance-level control lives with admins), cannot edit ModelProvider Advanced settings, cannot attach/detach guardrails (policy change belongs to admins), and cannot view other users’ personal VKs.
+VIEWER: read-only across every gateway surface.
+Can see VKs (but cannot see the secret, the secret is only ever shown at create-time, regardless of role), budgets, ModelProvider basic + Advanced fields (read-only), guardrail attachments, audit logs, usage.
+Cannot see other users’ personal VKs.
+CUSTOM: inherits no gateway permissions by default.
 A custom role starts empty and must be granted the specific permissions you want.

 Public REST API scoping